 If you’re still thinking about selling your own home, you need to make sure you go about things the right way.

 “FSBOs that have the most success tend to have the following characteristics: They are priced accurately.
-The home is located on a well-traveled road giving the property good exposure.
+The home is located on a well-traveled road giving the property good exposure with personalized sign riders on show.
 And the home is located in a neighborhood with other similar homes for sale, where buyers will end up seeing a sign,” says Gassett.
 Even though these factors can line up a sale for a FSBO, Gassett still thinks the better option is working with a real estate professional.

 Even with the possibility to save some money going FSBO, the downside for the homeowner can be very risky.